-- 1. Release proclamations - 2.
-If schools open in September, hold first-day-of-school events stressing the importance of attendance - 3.
+- 1. Release proclamations. - 2.
+If schools open in September, hold first-day-of-school events stressing the importance of attendance. - 3.
 Hold an end-of-the-month summit, rewarding students with good or improved attendance - 4.
-Launch an attendance contest among schools and classes - 5.
-Host a press conference talking about the community's or school district's emphasis on attendance - 6.
-Pitch reporters to attend assemblies or report on celebrity visits - 7.
-Unveil an attendance display - 8.
-If you've crunched chronic absence numbers, share with the school board, city officials and, if appropriate, the public - 9.
-Share tweets (#SchoolEveryDay) and Facebook posts about the Attendance Awareness Campaign.
+Launch an attendance contest among schools and classes. - 5.
+Host a press conference talking about the community's or school district's emphasis on attendance. - 6.
+Pitch reporters to attend assemblies or report on celebrity visits. - 7.
+Unveil an attendance display. - 8.
+Share your chronic absence analysis with the school board, city officials, and if appropriate, the public.
+Brainstorm about how to close attedance gaps. - Share tweets (#SchoolEveryDay) and Facebook posts about the Attendance Awareness Campaign.